-Note: The Email Tracking feature is one of the many useful features of Pipedrive’s Gold plan.
+Note: The Email Tracking feature is one of the many useful features of Pipedrive’s Advanced, Professional, and Enterprise plans.
 To learn how to switch plans, click here.

 What is Email Tracking?